<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Wondering Where to Live in Arlington?

-For a quick point of clarification and a little help when you’re housing hunting, Arlington is not a city like many believe.
+For a quick point of clarification and a little help when you’re housing hunting, Arlington is not a city as many believe.
 Yes, you’ll often hear, “I live in Arlington.” but it references the county.
 Arlington is home to highly desired neighborhoods (also known as urban villages) that include: Ballston, Clarendon, Columbia Pike, Courthouse, Crystal City, East Falls Church, Pentagon City, Rosslyn, Shirlington, and Virginia Square.

 Moving to Arlington?
 Take a look at a move-in ready townhouse for rent in Arlington, Virginia.